Contested U.S. election batters America’s global image, but world markets resilient

 Markets stay strong

-Indeed, the sense that a win for Joe Biden might offer a respite in the bitter contest between Beijing and Washington did help push up share markets in China.
-The Shanghai Composite Index was up around 1.2 percent in afternoon trade while Hong Kong’s Hang Seng Index rose by nearly 2.8 percent.
+Indeed, the sense that a win for Joe Biden — which looked more possible after he clinched Wisconsin and Michigan — might offer a respite in the bitter contest between Beijing and Washington did help push up share markets in China.
+The Shanghai Composite Index rose around 1.3 percent while Hong Kong’s Hang Seng Index gained more than 3.2 percent.

-Elsewhere in Asia, Japan’s Nikkei 225 index breached 24,000 for the first time in nine months, trading around 1.6 percent higher in afternoon trade.
+Elsewhere in Asia, Japan’s Nikkei 225 index breached 24,000 for the first time in nine months, closing around 1.7 percent higher.
 Seoul’s Kospi index rose around 2.4 percent, buoyed by the idea that political gridlock in Washington, potentially with a Democrat in the White House and Republicans still controlling the senate, reduced the chances of regulations that would weigh down the I.T. sector.

 The stock market gains in Asia followed a good day on Wall Street.

-Before the election, investors had been worried that a prolonged legal battle over the election or civil unrest could send shares lower.
-Political gridlock also appears to mean less chance of Congress passing an aggressive economic stimulus package soon.
+Before the election, investors had been worried that a prolonged legal battle over the election or civil unrest could send shares lower, yet the reality of such a challenge hasn’t spooked the markets.

-Yet, for the moment, investors appear to be looking past both those concerns, hoping the U.S. Federal Reserve will once again come to the aid of the economy, and that a Republican-controlled Senate would limit Biden’s scope — if he wins the presidential race — to raise taxes or imposing major new regulations on business activity.
+“All this talk of a contested election was supposed to cause a massive pickup in volatility,” said Chris Weston, head of research at Pepperstone Group in Melbourne.
+“We haven’t seen that at all.
+The market’s seeing this as a smooth resolution: That Trump can go for the recount, it’s going to come up with the same result.
+He can bring his lawyers into the play, and it’s not going to change the outcome.”

 America beset by crises